ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 		* `ipsBlockConfigs` (array)
 			* description: Use IpsBlockConfigs to reference existing IPBlocks, and to mention the indexes for the IPs.
 Indexes start from 0, and multiple indexes can be set.
 If no index is set, all IPs from the corresponding IPBlock will be assigned to the resource.
 			* properties:
-				* `ipBlockIdSelector` (object)
-					* description: IPBlockIDSelector selects reference to a IPBlock to retrieve its IPBlockID.
-					* properties:
-						* `matchLabels` (object)
-							* description: MatchLabels ensures an object with matching labels is selected.
-						* `policy` (object)
-							* description: Policies for selection.
-							* properties:
-								* `resolution` (string)
-									* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-									* default: "Required"
-									* possible values: "Required";"Optional"
-								* `resolve` (string)
-									* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-									* possible values: "Always";"IfNotPresent"
-						* `matchControllerRef` (boolean)
-							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `indexes` (array)
 					* description: Indexes are referring to the IPs indexes retrieved from the IPBlock.
 Indexes are starting from 0.
 If no index is set, all IPs from the corresponding IPBlock will be assigned.
 				* `ipBlockId` (string)